One of my all-time favorite object lessons is demonstrated with a tube of toothpaste.

 Try this Object Lesson at Home

-This illustration can also be a powerful object lesson and reminder for younger kids to understand the power that their words have on other people too, especially if they have siblings or if they are experiencing drama with their friends.
+This illustration can also serve as a powerful object lesson and reminder for younger kids to understand the impact of their words on others, particularly if they have siblings or are dealing with drama among their friends.

 Have you used the toothpaste object lesson before?